Terms and Conditions

-These Terms and Conditions apply to all bookings commencing after 21 January 2022.
-For bookings made prior to that date, please contact your admissions co-ordinator or Centre staff to obtain a copy of the relevant terms and conditions and refund policies which apply to your contract with us.
+These Terms and Conditions apply to all bookings commencing after 1 June 2022.
+For bookings made prior to that date, please contact your admissions co-ordinator or College staff to obtain a copy of the relevant terms and conditions and refund policies which apply to your contract with us.